Chapter 5: Bayesian Inference

 • Articulate the Bayesian interpretation of probability and contrast it with frequentist reasoning

-• Explain the roles of prior, likelihood, and posterior in Bayesian inference
+• Explain the roles of prior, likelihood, posterior, and posterior predictive distribution

-• Specify conjugate priors for exponential family likelihoods
+• Derive conjugate posteriors for exponential family likelihoods (Beta-Binomial, Normal-Normal, Gamma-Poisson, Normal-Inverse-Gamma, Dirichlet-Multinomial)

 Credible Intervals